docker/gordon/README.md

-## Maintainer
+## Pulls

-Maintainer is an application for everyone managing a large opensource project on github.
-It aims to make managing issues and pull requests easy via an interactive ui.
+Pulls is a small cli application name to help you manage pull requests for your repository.